coryking/camoufox/FIREFOX_142_UPGRADE_NOTES.md

 ## Firefox Upgrade Challenges

 When upgrading Firefox versions, patches often fail due to Firefox code changes.
 Here are the common patterns and solutions:

+### Example: Firefox 142 Font Hijacker Patch Fix

+The `font-hijacker.patch` failed in Firefox 142 because Firefox removed the `CONFIGURE_SUBST_FILES` block from `layout/style/moz.build` in commit `0d9b7da75a8a` (Bug 1950258).

+**Problem:** The patch expected to add `LOCAL_INCLUDES += ["/camoucfg"]` after the `CONFIGURE_SUBST_FILES` block at line 351, but that block no longer exists.

+**Solution:** Updated the patch to add the includes after the `CbindgenHeader` block at line 360 instead.

+**Investigation Steps:**
+1. Patch failed on `layout/style/moz.build` hunk
+2. Checked git history: `git log --oneline layout/style/moz.build`
+3. Found commit `0d9b7da75a8a` that removed `CONFIGURE_SUBST_FILES` block
+4. Manually fixed source code to add includes at new location
+5. Regenerated patch with `git diff > ../patches/font-hijacker.patch`
+6. Tested fix by reverting to checkpoint and reapplying patch

 ### Common Patch Failure Causes